 The seat, or legal place, of arbitration shall be [City and/or Country].
-The language to be used in the arbitral proceedings shall be [...].
-The governing law of the contract shall be the substantive law of [...]."
-STOCKHOLM CHAMBER OF COMMERCE (SCC) "Any dispute, controversy or claim arising out of or in connection with this contract, or the breach, termination or invalidity thereof, shall be finally settled by arbitration in accordance with the Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce.
+The language to be used in the arbitral proceedings shall be [].
+The governing law of the contract shall be the substantive law of []."
+Stockholm Chamber of Commerce (SCC) "Any dispute, controversy or claim arising out of or in connection with this contract, or the breach, termination or invalidity thereof, shall be finally settled by arbitration in accordance with the Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce.
 The arbitral tribunal shall be composed of three arbitrators/a sole arbitrator.
 The seat of arbitration shall be [...].

 The language to be used in the arbitral proceedings shall be [...].
 This contract shall be governed by the substantive law of [...]."
-HONG KONG INTERNATIONAL ARBITRATION CENTRE (HKIAC) "Any dispute, controversy, difference or claim arising out of or relating to this contract, including the existence, validity, interpretation, performance, breach or termination thereof[,] or any dispute regarding non-contractual obligations arising out of or relating to it shall be referred to and finally resolved by arbitration administered by the Hong Kong International Arbitration Centre (HKIAC) under the HKIAC Administered Arbitration Rules in force when the Notice of Arbitration is submitted.
+Singapore International Arbitration Centre (SIAC) "Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration administered by the Singapore International Arbitration Centre ("SIAC") in accordance with the Arbitration Rules of the Singapore International Arbitration Centre ("SIAC Rules") for the time being in force, which rules are deemed to be incorporated by reference in this clause.
+The seat of the arbitration shall be [Sin gapore].
+The Tribunal shall consist of arbitrator(s).
+The lanauage of the arbitration shall b e ."
+Hong Kong International Arbitration Centre (HKIAC) "Any dispute, controversy, difference or claim arising out of or relating to this contract, including the existence, validity, interpretation, performance, breach or termination thereof or any dispute regarding non-contractual obligations arising out of or relating to it shall be referred to and finally resolved by arbitration administered by the Hong Kong International Arbitration Centre (HKIAC) under the HKIAC Administered Arbitration Rules in force when the Notice of Arbitration is submitted.
 The law of this arbitration clause shall be ...
 [Hong Kong law].
 The seat of arbitration shall be ...
 [Hong Kong].